abikesa/dreams/_sources/part3/part3/part3_2.md

 name: open-access-citations
 alt: A plot
 ---
 _Rosemary's Baby_ has a very impressive dream sequence.
-Roman Polansky really knows how to invoke the collective unconscious by encoding sensory, memory, and emotion in his art
+Roman Polansky invokes the collective unconscious by encoding sensory, memory, and emotion in his art.
+The symbolic neckace & good-luck charm, it's strange smell, Dr. Sarpenstein having a similar smell, etc. are parameters with an extraordinary `weight` in the latent-space created by Polanski.
+The novel on witches gifted to Rosemary `decodes` this latent space and drives the second-half of the movie, the development section.
+By now an outstanding exposition of all the characters has been completed
 ```

 ### Biological 1, 2, 3